 #4.
 Consider Supplements

-Nutritional supplements play an essential role in managing insulin resistance.Β
+Nutritional supplements may play a role in supporting insulin sensitivity.

 #5.
 Get Adequate Sleep